 Prior to submitting an application package, applicants must identify and contact any other parties potentially affected by the project, such as Indigenous governments/organizations, individuals occupying the land for traditional purposes, private landowners, lease holders (e.g., lodges, cabins, other licensees and permittees), and communities.
-Because lease-holder information is private, applicants should contact GNWT-Lands (non-federal areas) or CIRNAC (federal areas) for assistance in notifying lease holders.
+Because lease-holder information is private, applicants should contact GNWT-ECC (non-federal areas) or CIRNAC (federal areas), and Indigenous governments (private lands in either non-federal or federal areas) for assistance in notifying lease holders.